celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 To write EDS into a stream/file `WriteEDS` is introduced.
 // TODO Describe logic

 NOTE: CAR provides [a utility](https://github.com/ipld/go-car/blob/master/car.go#L47) to serialize any DAG into the file and there is a way to serialize EDS into DAG(`share/ipld.ImportShares`).
 This approach is the simplest and traverses shares and Merkle Proofs in depth-first manner packing them in a CAR file.
-However, this is incompatible with the requirement to truncate the CAR file to get strictly the first quadrant out of it without NMT proofs, so serialization must be different from the utility to support that.
+However, this is incompatible with the requirement of being able to truncate the CAR file to read out __only__ the first quadrant out of it without NMT proofs, so serialization must be different from the utility to support that.

 NOTE2: Alternatively to `WriteEDS`, and `EDSReader` could be introduced to make EDS-to-stream handling more idiomatic and efficient in some cases, with the cost of more complex implementation.